Minnesota HIV Statistics

 DISPROPORTIONATE IMPACT ON GAY AND BISEXUAL MEN OF ALL RACES

-Gay and bisexual men continue to be disproportionately impacted by HIV in Minnesota.
-The numbers are particularly alarming among young gay and bisexual men (age 24 and under).
+Gay and bisexual men of all races and ethnicities continue to be disproportionately impacted by HIV in Minnesota (67% of male cases).
+The numbers are particularly high among young gay and bisexual men (ages 20-29 account for 31% of new cases).

 HIV HEAVILY CONCENTRATED IN SEVEN COUNTY METRO AREA